kodecocodes/swift-algorithm-club/Big-O Notation.markdown

     if n > 1 {
       solveHanoi(n: n - 1, from: from, to: spare, spare: to) } else {
-      solveHanoi(n: n-1, from: spare, to: to, spare: from) }
+      solveHanoi(n: n - 1, from: spare, to: to, spare: from) }
   }
   ```